Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 There are tens of WordPress themes available on the internet.
 Most of them are free to use, but offer limited features and fewer design options.
 Most WordPress themes offer a pro version with more advanced features.

 If you have enough time, you can try some free themes to find which one is best suited for you.
-Otherwise, I have crafted a list of the most-used WordPress themes by the WordPress community.
+Otherwise, I have crafted a list of the most-used WordPress themes that you can read.

 Design Options